Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Introduction

-In this paper we propose a novel approach for efficient UQ with multivariate, correlated inputs.
-This approach is based on stochastic collocation, however it employs collocation nodes that are obtained from data clustering rather than from constructing a standard (e.g. Gaussian) quadrature or cubature rule.
+In this paper we propose a novel approach for efficient UQ with multivariate, dependent inputs.
+This approach is related to stochastic collocation, however it employs collocation nodes that are obtained from data clustering rather than from constructing a standard (e.g. Gaussian) quadrature or cubature rule.
 By using techniques from data clustering, we can construct sets of nodes that give a good representation of the input data distribution, well capable of capturing correlations and nonlinear structures in the input distributions.
-Clustering also leads naturally to weights associated with the nodes.
+It is straightforward to obtain weights associated with these nodes.
+All weights are guaranteed to be positive.

-The approach we propose is able to handle correlated inputs and, as we demonstrate, remains efficient for higher dimensions of the inputs, notably in case of strong correlations.
-It is non-intrusive, as it is in essence a stochastic collocation method.
-Thus, existing deterministic solvers to compute model outputs from inputs can be re-used.
+The approach we propose is non-intrusive and able to handle non-Gaussian dependent inputs.
+We demonstrate that it remains efficient for higher dimensions of the inputs, notably in case of strong dependencies.
+These dependencies are not limited to correlations (linear dependencies), but can also be nonlinear.
 Furthermore, the approach employs data clustering, starting from a sample dataset of inputs.
 The underlying input distribution can be unknown, and there is no fitting of the distribution involved.
-This makes the approach very suitable for situations where the exact input distribution is unknown and only a sample of it is available.
+Thus, no fitting error is introduced.
+This makes the approach particularly suitable for situations where the exact input distribution is unknown and only a sample of it is available.

+We emphasize that the method we propose in this paper does not employ orthogonal polynomials and their roots, nor does it require to specify an input distribution.
+This constitutes a main difference from stochastic collocation.
+Furthermore, we demonstrate that generating a random quadrature rule, by randomly selecting points from the sample of inputs and using these as cluster centers, gives unsatisfactory results.
+This is due to the fact that such a random selection is ill-suited to sample or represent the tails of the input distribution.